EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 An autoencoder has many similarities to compression, where unnecessary information is removed on one end and then re-added on the other, in order to reduce the size of the information being transmitted.

 An autoencoder is very similar.
-It has two parts, one which ususally forces the data (our numerical representation of text in this case) into a smaller set of lists, and a part on the other end that restores the data back to its original size.
+It has two parts, one which ususally forces the data (our numerical representation of text in this case) into a smaller size, and a part on the other end that restores the data back to its original size.

-I could give write a whole different blog post about autoencoders, and I would like to keep it brief, but this concept of forcing data into a smaller dimension and letting the neural network learn what is important to keep track of, is a recurring concept central to many different artificial intelligence algorithms.
+I could give write a whole different blog post about autoencoders, and I would like to keep it brief, but this concept of forcing data into a smaller size and letting the neural network learn what is important to keep track of, is a recurring concept central to many different artificial intelligence algorithms.
 We even have a fancy term, called "latent space" that you may have heard before, for this part of the model where the data is in a more compressed size.

 Here Anthropic do something different than your standard autoencoder.
 Rather than be trained to compress the representation of the data, this Sparse Autoencoder is trained to enlarge it.
 Lets ignore that first term (sparse) for a little bit, we will come back to it.

-In the previous section we were discussing a model where we have learned to represent text with two numbers, forming a direction.
-The authors at Anthropic have trained an auto encoder that takes those representations, learns to expand them to a much larger size, and then at the other end of the pipe they can recreate almost exactly the original activations.
+In the previous section we were discussing a model where our activations are groups of numbers, let's say each group has two numbers.

+The authors at Anthropic have trained an auto encoder that takes those groups of two numbers, and transforms them into many more numbers, and then at the other end of the pipe they can recreate almost exactly the original two numbers.

 Here is an example to make things more concrete:
 - We take our phrase or sequence of text, and transform it into a numerical representation.
 - We pass that representation into our neural network, and throw the kitchen sink of simple mathematical operations at it.
-In the end we have a long list of numbers, organized in some way that we can think of them as forming directions.
-In two dimensions this would be two numbers, for an x and y coordinate.
+In the end we have combined our text and our parameters into a list of numbers, organized into directions of a specific length (i.e. two numbers).
-- Some of these lists of numbers are large, and others are small.
+- Some of these lists of numbers are large, and others are small (i.e. close or far from the origin point).
 We call these numbers our activations.
 - The neural network uses these activations to then predict what the next piece of text is.
-- This is where we add our sparse autoencoder: the sparse auto encoder takes the activations, expands them to use many more numbers, and then is able to recreate the same activations at the other end, to ensure that we predict the same piece of text in the end.
+- This is where we add our sparse autoencoder: the sparse auto encoder takes the activations, expands them to lists of many more numbers, and then is able to recreate the same original activations at the other end, to ensure that we predict the same piece of text in the end.

 In the middle part of the sparse auto encoder, we have expanded the possible set of features that the model can express.
 This is baiscally like saying we have given the model a way bigger dictionary to use for storing information.
 This type of algorithm is actually called "dictionary learning" for this reason.
 If our original model was predicting text using lists of two numbers, if we let it use lists of 4 or 12 or 16 numbers, it would have many more options to represent different features.

 But why go through all this trouble?
 Didn't we just make our lives much more difficult by expanding the range of possible features, when we have been trying to nail down their specific meaning this whole time?

 This is where this term sparse comes in.
 When we use sparse in this context, what we mean is "rarely occuring".
 So when the Anthropic authors say that the model has learned "sparse features" they mean that the model has learned features which do not occur often, and thus do not mix together in a very hard to decipher pile.
-Basically we gave the model larger lists to use to represent features, but most of those numbers will be zeroes, and when its not a zero, we can easily connect that non zero value to a concept in our text.
+Basically we gave the model larger lists to use to represent features, but most of those numbers will be zeroes, and when its not a zero, we can easily connect that non zero value to a specific concept in our text and identify a feature.

 In our example of predicting house prices, this is like a house having a rare amenity, like a pool or a jacuzzi or a trebuchet.
 It happens so rarely that when it does, we can usually identify that the price of the house will be higher, just because of this addition.